·

-The long awaited shower filter review is here!
+The long-awaited shower filter review is here!
 As promised, I’m sharing the most effective shower filters out there and I even have one for the bath.
 I researched SO many filters, tested some of the better ones, and picked some clear winners.
 But before I share those, you may be wondering why you even need a shower filter!

 Why Filter Your Shower Water?